stillarrow/uva-ml-course/README.md

 - As I may loss track of emails, the form is a better place to send me your request.
 - I will send send you an email notification if your request is approved.
+- *Updated on 01/03/2020*: I have replied to some of the requests, stay tuned if you have not heard from me.

 ## 1. Basic Information